Self-Hosted vs Cloud AI Deployment: Cost and Risk Matrix

 | Team capacity | You can fund MLOps ownership, monitoring, security patching, capacity planning, and on-call | Your team should focus on product workflows, data quality, and adoption | Infrastructure work displaces the business problem the AI system was meant to solve |

-The strongest default is hybrid.
-Start cloud to prove the workflow, measure token volume, and identify failure modes.
+Choosing the wrong infrastructure strategy can create major operational bottlenecks later.
+The strongest default is hybrid: start cloud to prove the workflow, measure token volume, and identify failure modes.
 Move only the workloads with clear control, cost, or latency pressure into self-hosted infrastructure.

 Deployment Models